xplodedthemes/xt-blocks/README.md

 = 1.4.3 =

-* fixed controls save when updating Lazy Blocks post in WordPress 5.1
+* fixed controls save when updating XT Blocks post in WordPress 5.1

 = 1.4.2 =

-* added `lzb/handlebars/object` action inside `init`
+* added `xtb/handlebars/object` action inside `init`
 * trim class attribute value on frontend output
 * fixed loading Templates admin page and select initialization when more then 1 template added
 * fixed Range control with Save in Meta option